sebashack/universal-reason-react/README.md

-# ReactReason and React-Router integration
+# ReasonReact and React-Router integration

-This code exemplifies one approach to integrate ReactReason with React-Router.
+This code exemplifies one approach to integrate ReasonReact with React-Router.